W: English

 English uses w to represent //w//.
-There are also a number of words beginning with a written w that is silent in most dialects before a (pronounced) r, remaining from usage in Old English in which the w was pronounced: wreak, wrap, wreck, wrench, wroth, wrinkle, etc. Certain dialects of Scottish English still distinguish this digraph. w represents a vowel sound, //oʊ//, in the word pwn, and in the Welsh loanwords cwm and crwth, it retains the Welsh pronunciation, //ʊ//. w is also used in digraphs: aw //ɔː//, ew //(j)uː//, ow //aʊ, oʊ//, wherein it is usually an orthographic allograph of u in final positions.
+There are also a number of words beginning with a written w that are silent in most dialects before a (pronounced) r, remaining from usage in Old English in which the w was pronounced: wreak, wrap, wreck, wrench, wroth, wrinkle, etc. Certain dialects of Scottish English still distinguish this digraph. w represents a vowel sound, //oʊ//, in the word pwn, and in the Welsh loanwords cwm and crwth, it retains the Welsh pronunciation, //ʊ//. w is also used in digraphs: aw //ɔː//, ew //(j)uː//, ow //aʊ, oʊ//, wherein it is usually an orthographic allograph of u in final positions.
 It is the fifteenth most frequently used letter in the English language, with a frequency of about 2.56% in words.

 Other languages

 In Europe languages with w in native words are in a central-western European zone between Cornwall and Poland: English, German, Low German, Dutch, Frisian, Welsh, Cornish, Breton, Walloon, Polish, Kashubian, Sorbian, Wymysorys, Resian and Scandinavian dialects.
 German, Polish, Wymysorys and Kashubian use it for the voiced labiodental fricative //v// (with Polish, related Kashubian and Wymysorys using Ł for //w//, except in conservative and some eastern Polish speech, where Ł still represents the dark L sound.), and Dutch uses it for //ʋ//.
 Unlike its use in other languages, the letter is used in Welsh and Cornish to represent the vowel //u// as well as the related approximant consonant //w//.

 A 1693 book printing that uses the "double u" alongside the modern letter; this was acceptable if printers did not have the letter in stock or the font had been made without it.

 The following languages historically used w for //v// in native words, but later replaced it by v: Swedish, Finnish, Czech, Slovak, Latvian, Lithuanian, Estonian, Ukrainian Łatynka and Belarusian Łacinka.
 It is also used in modern systems of Romanization of Belarusian for the letter ў, for example in the BGN/PCGN system, in contrast to the letter ŭ, which is used in the Instruction on transliteration of Belarusian geographical names with letters of Latin script.